GoogleCloudPlatform/community/tutorials/exporting-stackdriver-elasticcloud/index.md

 New Cloud Platform users might be eligible for a [free trial](https://cloud.google.com/free-trial).

-## Configure Google Cloud Platform resources
+## Configure Cloud Platform resources
 The high level steps in this section are:

 1. Create a user-managed Service Account
 1. Create a VM for Logstash
 1. Create a Cloud Pub/Sub topic
-1. Create a Google Stackdriver log sink and subscribe it to the Cloud Pub/Sub topic
+1. Create a Stackdriver log sink and subscribe it to the Cloud Pub/Sub topic

 ## Using the _gcloud_ CLI
 The example in this tutorial leverage the _gcloud_ command line interface.
 While the console is a popular way to get started in the cloud, customers are encouraged to get comfortable using the CLI over the web interface use because the steps performing can be tracked and versioned as code.
 Preparing CLI scripts makes setup activities more predictable, less error prone, and can becomes be reused and improved over time.
 Using code to configure infrastructure also simplifies testing and disaster recovery activities.

 ## Access Cloud Console
-Log in or sign up for [Google Cloud Platform](https://cloud.google.com), then open [Cloud Console](https://console.cloud.google.com).
+Log in or sign up for [Cloud Platform](https://cloud.google.com), then open [Cloud Console](https://console.cloud.google.com).

 ## Enable Cloud APIs
-Cloud APIs must be enabled via the "Services and APIs" page in the console before they can be used with _gcloud_.
+Cloud APIs must be enabled via the [Services and APIs page](https://console.cloud.google.com/apis/dashboard) in the console before they can be used with _gcloud_.
 To perform the steps in this tutorial, enable:

 * Compute Engine API
 * Cloud Pub/Sub API